-When companies have some success with their sales force, they often consider the next step is to hire more people.
-This will increase the top line revenue and grow the business, which will become increased bottom-line results.
+When companies have some success with their sales force, they often consider the next step to hire more people.
+This will increase the top-line revenue and grow the business, which will become increase bottom-line results.

 Right?
 Unfortunately, we see this approach repeated over and over again, and it leads to disappointment.
 A larger sales force does not always mean increased revenue.
-It certainly does not always mean increased bottom-line either.
+It certainly does not always mean an increased bottom line either.
 Salespeople are expensive and require management.
 They are not always the right growth strategy for your company.
 Let’s look at the reasons why.

 What expectations do companies have with an increased sales headcount strategy?